HL7/smart-app-launch/input/pages/conformance.md

 FHIR endpoints requiring authorization SHALL serve a JSON document at the location formed by appending `/.well-known/smart-configuration` to their base URL.
 Contrary to RFC5785 Appendix B.4, the `.well-known` path component may be appended even if the FHIR endpoint already contains a path component.

+Responses for `/.well-known/smart-configuration` requests SHALL be JSON, regardless of `Accept` headers provided in the request.

+* clients MAY omit an `Accept` header
+* servers MAY ignore any client-supplied `Accept` headers
+* servers SHALL respond with `application/json`

 #### Request

 Sample requests: